Taxation of company cars

 The coefficient stands at 1 for diesel, 0.90 for CNG cars ≤ 11hp, and 0.95 for all other drive types.

 The minimum and maximum tax deductions are limited.
-In order to accelerate the transition to an electric fleet, the limits will be adjusted in the coming years:
+In order to accelerate the transition to an electric fleet, the limits will be stricter as from 2025:

-• For non-zero-emission cars ordered before 1 July 2023, the minimum limit stands at 50% (40% for cars with emissions ≥ 180g/km), while the maximum limit stands at 100% • For non-zero-emission cars ordered between 1 July 2023 and 31 December 2025, the minimum limit will disappear from 2025.
+• For non-zero-emission cars ordered before 1 July 2023, the minimum limit stands at 50% (40% for cars with emissions ≥ 180g/km), while the maximum limit stands at 100% • For non-zero-emission cars ordered between 1 July 2023 and 31 December 2025, the minimum limit disappears from 2025.
 Furthermore, the maximum limit will also gradually be reduced from 2025.
 The maximum limit will stand at 75% in 2025, 50% in 2026 and only 25% in 2027.
-Non-zero-emission cars ordered from 1 January 2026 will no longer enjoy tax breaks. • Nothing will change for zero-emission cars until the end of 2026.
+Non-zero-emission cars ordered from 1 January 2026 will no longer enjoy tax breaks. • Nothing will change for zero-emission cars ordered before 1 January 2027.
 They will retain their tax breaks.
 The tax deduction for zero-emission cars will only fall from 2027 onwards.
 The major difference compared to non-zero-emission cars is the 'grandfather clause': the deduction percentage that is valid at the time of the order remains valid for the rest of the term.

 Frequently asked questions